Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages/purge-deployments.md

 - `--dry-run`: If you want to see what would be deleted without actually deleting anything.
 - `--delete-project`: If you want to delete the Pages project after deleting all deployments.
 It will delete the project even if there are deployments left.
 - `--lots-of-deployments`: If you have more than 20,000 deployments, this will slow down the rate of listing deployments.
+- `--experimental-delete`: Uses a faster method to delete deployments.
+This will delete deployments in parallel but has a higher chance of errors and/or crashing.

 Example:
 ```shell